As the left increasingly focuses on electoral politics, a new framework is emerging for how candidates who win should partner with social movements.

 By Mark and Paul Engler

-(Published in Waging Nonviolence.)
+(Published in Waging Nonviolence)

 [Editor’s note: This article is the first in a two-part series on the idea of co-governance.
 This first part looks at the history of the term and why co-governance has emerged as a topic of social movement discussion in the current political moment.
 The second part examines the actual practices that make up co-governance, as well as common tensions that arise between movements and the elected officials they put into office.
 A link to Part II is included at the end of this article.]